phalax4/phalax4.github.io/_posts/2017-03-04-WeekSeven.md

 ---

 1. **What did you do this past week?**
-This past week I studied mainly for Test #1 and made the study sheet.
+Volunteered for Explore UT today at the CS Roadshow booth and it was pretty fun showing kids the Google Cardboard and some coding activites.
+Other than that this past week I studied mainly for Test #1 and made the study sheet.
 I found that the content of discussion on piazza pertaining to studying for the test was really good for reviewing.
 I practiced a lot possible test question implementations.
 I did not do as well as I though I would on the test however, so that was a little disappointing.
 However now that I know how the test is like, I can better prepare for next time.
 My group also started to discuss more possible ideas for the upcoming project.

 2. **What's in your way?**
 Nothing is currently standing out as an obstacle.